HVAC/R Technician (Voucher and Tools Included)

 • Properly install an air-conditioning system and put it into operation

-• Troubleshoot mechanical and electrical problems in air-conditioning and heat pump systems
+• Troubleshoot mechanical and electrical problems in an air-conditioning and heat pump systems

 How you will benefit

-• You will be prepared to sit for the NATE Ready to Work certificate exams
+• Become prepared to sit for the NATE Ready to Work Certificate exams

-• You will be prepared to sit for the HVAC Excellence Employment Ready certificate exams
+• Become prepared to sit for the HVAC Excellence Employment Ready Certificate Exams

-• You will be prepared to sit for the EPA 608 Refrigerant Handling certification exam
+• Become prepared to sit for the EPA 608 Refrigerant Handling Certification Exam

-• Use real-world simulations included in this program to get "hands-on" experience
+• Use real-world simulations included in this program to get hands-on HVAC/R training

-• Soft skills simulations included in the course will help sharpen your customer service skills
+• Discover soft skills simulations included in the course that will help sharpen your customer service skills

 • You will be given a 66-piece tool kit to help ensure you launch your career with the tools needed for success